johanhaleby/rest-assured-lab/README.md

 * Follow installation instructions on http://www.hascode.com/2011/10/testing-restful-web-services-made-easy-using-the-rest-assured-framework/.
 * When installation is completed you should run "mvn tomcat:run" and then go to http://localhost:8080 where you'll find all the services.
-* There's a sample test case in com.jayway.restassured.lab.part1.SingleUserServiceSpec for the "single-user".
-Complete this spec and then create similar specifications/tests for all services while following the instructions on hascode.com.
+* There's a sample test case in com.jayway.restassured.lab.part1.SingleUserServiceTest for the "single-user".
+Complete this test and then create similar tests for all services while following the instructions on hascode.com.
+You should use the given-when-then API!

 Part 2
 ======